 For more options to run large-scale parallel, batch, and HPC workloads in Azure, see

-This article focuses on options to use HPC Pack to run Windows workloads.
-There are also options for running Linux HPC workloads with HPC Pack.
+This article focuses on options to create HPC Pack clusters to run Windows workloads.
+There are also options for creating clusters to run